TSA Tracker Data Methodology

 3. How “Current Wait” Is Calculated

-When an airport exposes multiple checkpoints and lanes, TSA Tracker aggregates active rows into a single “current wait” summary while still preserving lane/checkpoint breakdown in the live cards.
-Closed lanes (0-minute rows) are excluded from the average if open-lane rows exist.
+When an airport exposes multiple checkpoints and lanes, TSA Tracker aggregates active rows into a single “current wait” summary while still preserving lane and checkpoint breakdown in the live cards.
+Closed lanes are excluded from the average if open-lane rows exist.

 - If open-lane data is available, average uses open lanes only.